vbsw/glut/README.md

 ## Installation

+### Linux
+Install the programming language Go as described here <https://golang.org/doc/install>.
+Install Git and GLUT or freeglut.

+Get this project with
+	$ go get github.com/vitalibaumtrok/glut

+To update the package run (if needed)
-	go get github.com/vitalibaumtrok/glut
+	$ go get -u github.com/vitalibaumtrok/glut

+Compile it with
-	go install github.com/vitalibaumtrok/glut
+	$ go install github.com/vitalibaumtrok/glut

+### Windows
+Install the programming language Go as described here <https://golang.org/doc/install>.
+Install Git.

+Get this project with (run this preferably from the Git Bash)
+	$ go get github.com/vitalibaumtrok/glut

-To update the package type
+To update the package run (if needed)

-	go get -u github.com/vitalibaumtrok/glut
+	$ go get -u github.com/vitalibaumtrok/glut

-_Note: You need GLUT (or freeglut), the programming language Go and git to run these commands._
+Cgo needs another compiler to compile c files.
+On a 64 bit system a 64 bit compiler is needed.
+I tried it with the gcc.
+MinGW provides only 32 bit binaries.
+So go to <http://tdm-gcc.tdragon.net> to download 64 bit gcc binaries.
+Install it.

+Then download freeglut from <http://www.transmissionzero.co.uk/software/freeglut-devel/> and unpack it for example in
+	C:/Users/Alice/Downloads/freeglut

+Then open the file github.com/vitalibaumtrok/glut/glut.go and change the first line in
+	// #cgo LDFLAGS: -lGL -lGLU -lglut
+	// #include <stdlib.h>
+	// #include <GL/glut.h>
+	// #include "gofunctions.h"

+to
+	// #cgo LDFLAGS: -IC:/Users/Alice/Downloads/freeglut/include -LC:/Users/Alice/Downloads/freeglut/bin/x64 -l:freeglut.dll
+	// #include <stdlib.h>
+	// #include <GL/glut.h>
+	// #include "gofunctions.h"

+To compile run
+	$ go install github.com/vitalibaumtrok/glut

 ## Development
 Programming language Go is used.